publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch38/m__us_usc_t22_s2669.md

     1985—[Pub.
 L. 99–93, § 114][/us/pl/99/93/s114], in provision preceding subsec. (a) substituted “may use funds appropriated or otherwise available to the Secretary to” for “, when funds are appropriated therefor, may”.

     Subsec. (c).
 [Pub.
-L. 99–93, § 118(a)][/us/pl/99/93/s118/a], inserted “for purposes of any law administered by the Office of Personnel Management (except that the Secretary may determine the applicability to such individuals of subsection (f) of this section and of any other law administered by the Secretary concerning the employment of such individuals abroad)”.
+L. 99–93, § 118(a)][/us/pl/99/93/s118/a], inserted “for purposes of any law administered by the Office of Personnel Management (except that the Secretary may determine the applicability to such individuals of subsection (f) and of any other law administered by the Secretary concerning the employment of such individuals abroad)”.

     1984—Subsec. (c).
 [Pub.
 L. 98–533, § 303(a)(1)][/us/pl/98/533/s303/a/1], substituted “individuals or organizations” for “aliens” after “employ”, and “, and individuals employed by contract to perform such services shall not by virtue of such employment be considered to be employees of the United States Government”.